johnzet39/QConsole/README.md

 At the moment, the limitation of using this application is that it is to some extent tied to a specific database structure:
 - name of schema logger: "logger";
 - name of table logger: "logtable";
 - dictionaries (non-spatial tables) can be placed in the schema named "schema_spr".
-Also list of dictionaries can be posted in the table "schema_spr"."dictionaries";
+Also list of dictionaries can be posted in the table "logger"."dictionaries";